-BARACK OBAMA: Even if youve got health insurance, whats happened to your premiums lately?
+BARACK OBAMA: Even if you've got health insurance, what's happened to your premiums lately?

 HORSLEY: At a town hall meeting in Nevada last week, Mr. Obama hammered away at the example of a California insurer, Anthem Blue Cross, that threatened to raise premiums by up to 39 percent this year.
 The White House says that kind of rate hike is just the tip of the iceberg.

-Pres.
 OBAMA: They have doubled over the last decade.
-And theyre going to more than double over the next decade if we dont do anything.
+And they're going to more than double over the next decade if we don't do anything.

-Senator DIANNE FEINSTEIN (Democrat, California): The big publicly owned medical insurance companies have gotten very greedy, and their profit margins are enormous.
+DIANNE FEINSTEIN: The big publicly owned medical insurance companies have gotten very greedy, and their profit margins are enormous.

-Ms. KAREN IGNAGNI (President and CEO, Americas Health Insurance Plans): This would be like capping the price automakers can charge consumers but letting the steel, rubber and technology manufacturers charge the automakers whatever they want.
+KAREN IGNAGNI: This would be like capping the price automakers can charge consumers but letting the steel, rubber and technology manufacturers charge the automakers whatever they want.

 HORSLEY: Many states already exercise some control over insurance premiums, but enforcement varies.
 Insurance Commissioner Sandy Praeger of Kansas says adding federal oversight could bring some helpful standardization.
 But, she doubts it would put a big dent in the average insurance bill.

-Ms. IGNAGNI: Probably not, I think were chasing the wrong tail here.
-Its really about health care costs.
+IGNAGNI: Probably not, I think we're chasing the wrong tail here.
+It's really about health care costs.

 HORSLEY: Praeger, who is past president of the National Association of Insurance Commissioners, says her state already takes a close look at insurance premiums anytime there is a big increase.

-Ms. SANDY PRAEGER (Former President, National Association of Insurance Commissioners): In most cases, the companies have been able to justify them because of the economic situation.
+SANDY PRAEGER: In most cases, the companies have been able to justify them because of the economic situation.
 The book of business is probably getting sicker because healthier people are just dropping out.

-The presidents plan, like the Senate bill, would require nearly everyone to carry health insurance.
+HORSLEY: The president's plan, like the Senate bill, would require nearly everyone to carry health insurance.
 Health care analyst Elizabeth McGlynn, of the Rand Corporation, says young healthy customers would effectively subsidize insurance for everyone else.

-Ms. ELIZABETH MCGLYNN (Health Analyst, Rand Corporation): If you add into the mix, a fair number of people who have quite a bit lower expected health expenses, youre spreading across more people.
+ELIZABETH MCGLYNN: If you add into the mix, a fair number of people who have quite a bit lower expected health expenses, you're spreading across more people.

 HORSLEY: The proposed overhaul would also create statewide exchanges, where McGlynn says individuals and small businesses could buy standardized health insurance policies.

-Ms. MCGLYNN: In a way, because you can - you have a better sense of, you know, the price youre paying for insurance.
+MCGLYNN: In a way, because you can - you have a better sense of, you know, the price you're paying for insurance.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.